-You can scale other durations with the same factor by using the implicit conversion in akka.testkit package object to add dilated function to Duration.
+You can scale other durations with the same factor by using dilated method in JavaTestKit.

 '''

 new JavaTestKit(system) {{

-final Duration original = duration("l second");
+final Duration original = duration("1 second");

 final Duration stretched = dilated(original);

 assertTrue("dilated", stretched.gteq(original));

 }};

 '''

 Using Multiple Probe Actors

 When the actors under test are supposed to send various messages to different destinations, it may be difficult distinguishing the message streams arriving at the testActor when using the JavaTestKit as shown until now.
 Another approach is to use it for creation of simple probe actors to be inserted in the message flows.
 The functionality is best explained using a small example: